-A Kansas rental agreement is a legal contract between a landlord overseeing a rental property and a tenant who wishes to use it.
-Kansas landlord-tenant law governs these agreements; rental terms must be within the limits allowed by law.
+A Kansas rental agreement is a legal contract between a landlord overseeing a rental property and a tenant using the property.
+Kansas landlord-tenant law governs and regulates these agreements.

 Kansas Rental Agreement Types